tsantzi/lij/README.md

 ##Why?

 This interpreter constitutes part of my PhD research.
-When work on this interpreter started, the only readily available Java-based LCC interpreter was the one integrated into the OpenKnowledge project (www.openk.org).
+When work on this interpreter started, the only readily available Java-based LCC interpreter was the one integrated into the OpenKnowledge project.
 However, the OpenKnowledge system is much more than a simple LCC interpreter.
 The downside of this is that it carries with it considerable overhead that is not necessary for the execution of simple, single-machine (i.e. not networked) LCC IMs.
 Hence the birth of LiJ.